 - Practical advice about transport, dress codes and conduct.

-Students are notified of their placements shortly after or shortly before arrival in Dublin and before the beginning date of the placement, barring circumstances beyond FIE’s control.
-Students are not informed of their placements until they are confirmed, and this can occur anytime between arrival and the beginning of the placement.
+Students are notified of their placements shortly after arrival in Dublin and before the beginning date of the placement, barring circumstances beyond FIE’s control.
+Students are not informed of their placements until they are confirmed, and this can occur any time after arrival in Dublin and before the beginning of the placement.